jullienl/HPE-Synergy-OneView-demos/Powershell/Virtual Connect/README.md

   This is normally retrieved with a `Get-HPOVInterconnect` call like `(get-HPovInterconnect | Where-Object {$_.name -match "interconnect 3" -and $_.model -match "Virtual" } ).name`

 # PARAMETER portname
-  case-insensitive name of the port to query for statistics
+  Case-insensitive name of the port to query for statistics
   - Downlink ports: d1, d2, d3, ... d60
   - Uplink ports: Q1, Q2, Q3:1, Q3:2, Q3:3, Q3:4, Q4, ...
 Q8